muygalan/100-days-of-code/log.md

 My other concern is not being able to build solid projects through independent learning, but I may have found some reputable Udemy courses online that can help in that area, I just need to do more research.
 I also am building my own Front-End Developer curriculum.

+### Day 16: March 7th, 2018

+**Today's Progress**: Completed Progate's command line course.
+Added a "command" directory to my mkdocs with a bunch of common bash/terminal commands.
+Watched 2 more "Windows Command Line Tutorial" videos from YouTube.

+**Thoughts:** I typed up a lot of documentation, but felt I could being doing much more.
+(I'm just super tired.)

 ---

 ### Day 0: February 30, 2016 (Example 1)